inbewd/Week-5-HW/README.md

 BUT when I try to look up the schema in the terminal I don't see anything.
 Maybe I need to put files in it first? dunno, going to commit and try when the app itself

 ---
+commiting now to see if I have the syntax right for referring to variables in associated class objects